 Direct flight

-More than 10 airlines operate flights from New York to Singapore, including Singapore Airlines, Philippine Airlines, Etihad Airways, All Nippon Airways, Spirit Airlines, Korean Air, American Airlines, Air India, United Airlines, and Qatar Airways.
+More than 11 airlines operate flights from New York to Singapore, including Singapore Airlines, Gulf Air, Philippine Airlines, Etihad Airways, United Airlines, Qatar Airways, Air Canada, Icelandair, Kuwait Airways, Saudia, and Virgin Atlantic.
 This is a popular route, so passengers can choose tickets based on budget and preferences.
-Ticket prices start from $156, and our service lets you instantly compare all options.
+Ticket prices start from $501, and our service lets you instantly compare all options.
 The variety of offers simplifies planning: you can choose budget fares or more comfortable options with baggage included or extra services.
 We help you find the best deals so your trip is cost-efficient.

 Often the best time to buy tickets from New York to Singapore is 2 months before departure.